 Hailed as “clearly a young singer to watch” (Opera Today), Mezzo Soprano Claire Barnett-Jones has performed as Soloist on the Last Night of the BBC Proms at the Royal Albert Hall, for Opéra National de Bordeaux, with the Orchestra of Valencia, CBSO and at the Wigmore Hall.

 She has had much success in competitions, most recently winning the Wagner Prize of the Netherlands and the Junior Jury Prize at the 52nd International Vocal Competition, s’Hertogenbosch.
-She also has recieved the Elly Ameling Masterclass Prize(Lieder) at the 51st IVC Competition, the Dame Patricia Routledge English Song Prize, the Cecil Drew Prize for Oratorio, Major Van Someren-Godfrey Prize for English Song, the Guildhall English Song Prize and Susan Longfield Award for female singers, the Leamington Festival Music Prize, the Birmingham Town Hall/Symphony Hall Recital Prize, the Mario Lanza Opera Prize, and she was a finalist in The Royal Overseas League, Maureen Lehane Vocal competition at the Wigmore Hall and Oxford Lieder Young Artist Platform with pianist Somi Kim.
+She also has received the Elly Ameling Masterclass Prize(Lieder) at the 51st IVC Competition, the Dame Patricia Routledge English Song Prize, the Cecil Drew Prize for Oratorio, Major Van Someren-Godfrey Prize for English Song, the Guildhall English Song Prize and Susan Longfield Award for female singers, the Leamington Festival Music Prize, the Birmingham Town Hall/Symphony Hall Recital Prize, the Mario Lanza Opera Prize, and she was a finalist in The Royal Overseas League, Maureen Lehane Vocal competition at the Wigmore Hall and Oxford Lieder Young Artist Platform with pianist Somi Kim.

 Claire studied at the Royal Birmingham Conservatoire, and Royal Academy Opera at the Royal Academy of Music.
 She was a Kohn Foundation Bach Cantata Soloist and a member of the RAM Song Circle.
 Her studies were generously sponsored by the D’Oyly Carte Memorial Fund Scholarship, The George Drexler Foundation, The May Gibson Charitable Trust, The Josephine Baker Trust, The Countess of Munster Trust, The Winship Foundation, and The William Gibbs Foundation.
-Claire completed her studies on the Artist's Diploma at Guildhall School of Music and Drama and continues to study with Professor Susan McCulloch.
+Claire completed her studies as a Scholar on the Artist's Diploma at Guildhall School of Music and Drama.